jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 The message can be also set through the command-line parameter: `--extract-message`, e.g:

     > jx package helloWorld.js --extract --extract-message "Extracting now..."

+##### overwrite

+Boolean value.
+Default is `false`.
+Can be also used from the command-line: `--extract-overwrite`.
+See also [boolean values](#boolean-values).

+    > jx package helloWorld.js --extract --extract-overwrite

+When it's set to `true`, the package extraction overwrites any existing files.

 ##### verbose